Dili: Culture

-As in the rest of the country, village chiefs continue to have influence in Dili's communities.
-Local communities have important traditional houses, as well as sacred natural areas including specific trees and rocks.
-Cultural difference exist not only between different ethnolinguistic groups, but between more established residents of the city, and recent immigrants who retain different cultural practices.
+Within the city, cultural differences exist not only between different ethnolinguistic groups, but between more established residents of the city, and recent immigrants who retain different cultural practices.
 Legal traditions reflecting Portuguese and Indonesian rule do not always align with customary practices, such as in the recognition of marriages.
 Those who migrate internally into Dili retain cultural and identity links to their rural areas of origin, which are passed down through generations.
-New arrivals often settle near those from the same area of origin, leading Dili's urban population to have formed into a patchwork of different communities.
-Some urban areas exhibit occupational or status-based segregation.
+Urban residents often return to rural areas for traditional ceremonies, especially during the dry season, and elections.